Successful Appeal Of Ruling That Denied Parent's Custody Rights

 By Florida Family Law Appeals Attorney Eduardo J. Mejias

-Appeal Reverses Decision to Deny Parental Rights
+Custody Appeal Reverses Decision That Denies Parental Time-Sharing Rights

-My firm recently succeeded in obtaining a reversal of a family law judge’s decision to essentially deny a father’s parental rights.
+My firm recently succeeded in obtaining a reversal of a family law judge’s decision to essentially deny a father’s parental custody rights.
 Joseph Castleman hired AAA Family Law to appeal an egregious final judgment of a divorce issued by Circuit Court Judge Robert L. Pegg in Indian River County, Florida.
 Mr. Castleman sought a divorce from his wife of two years, Jeann Bicaldo.
 The couple have a daughter that is now three years old.

-The Family Court Decision
+The Family Court Divorce Decision

 When the divorce trial commenced in 2017, the wife faced a possible deportation to her native country of the Philippines.
 As an immigrant who obtained her green card through her marriage to Mr. Castleman, Mrs. Bicaldo would be forced to apply for a citizenship in order to remain legally in the United States.
 The prospect of her acquiring citizenship, however, was unclear at best.

 Of course, the couple’s young daughter complicated what the judge had to decide.
 Judge Pegg granted time-shared parental responsibility and substantial (but less than 50%) time-sharing of custody to Mr. Castleman.
 While not the ideal parenting plan, my client was at least assured of maintaining a presence in his daughter’s life unless his wife was deported.